 Watch out for textured fabrics or those that say hand-wash only.
 Our advice is to choose a model that's wipe-clean, or comes with machine-washable covers.

 A high chair that's easy to adjust makes mealtimes a lot simpler.
 We test and rate each high chair for how easy it is to use on a day-to-day basis, but we still recommend getting hands-on with a high chair in a shop to see how it feels before you buy, as you'll be using it a lot.

 Have a go at adjusting the tray, undoing the buckle on the harness and folding up the seat.
 You're likely to repeat these actions more than once a day – with a wriggly child in the seat – so it's essential to pick one you find easy to use and that won't become annoying.

 Not all high chairs fold up for easier storage, so if you're lacking in space at home to keep one out all the time, it's worth choosing a high chair that folds down easily and with minimal effort.
 Some can also stand independently when folded (rather than having to be propped against a wall).

 With some high chairs, you have to remove the tray before you fold it, which can become annoying if you're going to have to do this several times a day, although some have handy spots on the frame where you can store the tray when it's not in use.

-All the high chairs we test have Bolognese and banana smeared onto them and granulated sugar spread around the seat – so we get a good idea where dirt and food debris will end up.
+In our tests, all the high chairs have Bolognese and banana smeared onto them and granulated sugar spread around the seat – so we get a good idea where dirt and food debris will end up.